Avaxerrr/Pycharm-File-Tree-Generate/README.md

 ## Installation

 1. In PyCharm, go to Settings → Plugins → Marketplace
-2. Search for "Directory Structure Documenter"
+2. Search for "File Tree Generator"
 3. Click Install
 4. Restart PyCharm when prompted